-When we talk about famous people from Mexico, these two names—Frida and Diego—come to mind.
+When we talk about famous people from Mexico, two names instinctively pop up in mind, Frida Kahlo and Diego Rivera.

 13. Julio Galan